gazebosim/gz-sim/tutorials/mesh_to_fuel.md

 \page meshtofuel Importing a Mesh to Fuel

-This tutorial will explain how to import a mesh to the [Ignition Fuel](https://app.ignitionrobotics.org) web application.
+This tutorial will explain how to import a mesh to the [Gazebo Fuel](https://app.ignitionrobotics.org) web application.
-Adding models and/or worlds to Fuel will make your content readily available to the open source robotics simulation community, and easier to use with the Ignition GUI.
+Adding models and/or worlds to Fuel will make your content readily available to the open source robotics simulation community, and easier to use with the Gazebo GUI.

 ## Prerequisites